Walter Clarke (linguist): Manx language

 On his return to the Island, he endeavoured to learn Manx.
 Firstly he started by visiting the elderly Manx speakers around the Island, who in turn introduced him to the small community of Manx language enthusiasts.
 They travelled around the Manx countryside on bicycles, visiting the native Manx speakers and learning the language.
-As Clarke began learning the language he found that there was very little interest at this time from either the Manx people or government in learning and preserving the native language of the Island:According to Walter Clarke of the Manx Museum, a member of the society, there is very little enthusiasm for the language in Man to-day.
+During this period, he found neither the Manx people nor the government was interested in learning and preserving the native language of Island.
+According to Walter Clarke of the Manx Museum, a member of the society, there is very little enthusiasm for the language in Man to-day.
 “People think they can pick up Manx in six easy lessons,” he said. “when they find they can’t they lose interest.”
 Evening classes in the main towns were abandoned recently, and so was the society’s Manx journal Coraa Ghailckagh.
 An effort to get Manx taught in schools also failed.